jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 </details>

 PROS:
 - Easy to read by computers.
+They will be completely sure that, after 4 bits for example, there will be a decimal point, and the rest are fractions, not whole numbers.

 CONS:
-- Limits the maximum and minimum numbers that can be represented.
 <details>
-    <summary>Example</summary>
+    <summary>Limits the maximum and minimum numbers that can be represented.</summary>

 </details>

-- Location of the assumed decimal point, drastically changes the value of the number.
 <details>
-    <summary>Example</summary>
+    <summary>Location of the assumed decimal point, drastically changes the value of the number.</summary>

 ```markdown
 Bin : 11111111